sujithq/hugo-academic/content/cv/accomplishments.md

   date_start = "2018-11-28"
   date_end = ""
   description = """
-  This course will teach you how to use the container management platform used by companies like Google to manage their application infrastructure.
+  This course teaches how to use the container management platform used by companies like Google to manage their application infrastructure.
   """

 [[item]]